Visa Traveler

 • Permitted visas: All valid used/unused multiple-entry Schengen visas

-• Duration of stay: 90 days total in the entire CA-4 zone (Guatemala, Honduras, El Salvador and Nicaragua)
+• Duration of stay: 90 days total in the entire CA-4 zone (Guatemala, Honduras, and El Salvador, excluding Nicaragua)

 • Additional requirements: